BlockSigner/cove/README.md

 The `-` and the `w` in the filename are added by the component.
 You have to add the part before the hyphen as the first parameter and the width between the hyphen and the `w` as the second parameter.

 **Parameters**
-1. part of filename before the hyphen
+- `name` The filename before suffix (the suffix being a hyphen, the width, and a w)
-2. natural width of the image
+- `w` Natural width of the image
+- `alt` Adds an alt text to the image
+- `href` Adds a link around the image
+- `target` Sets the target attribute

 ### Custom components